jbkinney/21_nickels/01_step_fastq_to_feature/README.md

 # Processing the fastq files

 This folder includes the scripts for our in-house pipeline to process the raw fastq files from the sequencing machine for experiments conducted for the current manuscript.

-- Scripts provides in this directory were configured specifically for the Elzar cluster at CSHL, and will likely have to be modified before it is run on a different cluster.
+Scripts provides in this directory were configured specifically for the Elzar cluster at CSHL, and will likely have to be modified before it is run on a different cluster.
+Outcomes of this step are called **features** which needed for the second step (see [2nd step](../02_step_feature_to_final_dataframes))

 ## Structure of the directory